Employment Law FAQ - Your Legal Rights, Explained

 - When should I talk to an employment law attorney?

 - Why do I need a lawyer to handle my Ohio employment law claim?

 The only way to really know if you have an employment law case is to talk to an experienced employment law attorney.
-That is why we offer a free case evaluation to everyone.
-During the case evaluation, we will answer your questions and explain the law as it applies to your circumstances.
+That is why we offer a free case evaluation to give all prospective clients a chance to speak with a member of our legal team.
 If you are dealing with an employment issue, contact us.
 We can help.

 As with any other employment issue, if you are being retaliated against at work, you need to contact a lawyer right away.
 Retaliation claims have certain deadlines that you must meet to preserve your right to file a claim.
 These deadlines are called statutes of limitations.

 The applicable statute of limitations varies depending on the type of retaliation claim.
 For example, a workers' compensation retaliation claim has a very short statute of limitations.
 That’s why the best practice is to speak with an attorney as soon as possible so that we can analyze your situation, advise you of the applicable legal deadlines, and take prompt action if necessary.
 If you believe you are the victim of workplace retaliation, contact us for a free case evaluation; we can help.

 Yes.
 Each state has its own employment laws.
 In addition to state employment laws, there are a number of federal employment laws that protect workers in the workplace.
 The requirements to bring state employment claims are different from the requirements to bring federal employment law claims.
 That is why it is important to talk to an experienced employment lawyer about the employment laws that apply to your circumstances.